Eisenstein 1 (olfactory orientation)

 Eisenstein presents the case of someone McLuhan’s thought tended towards — simply because both Eisenstein and McLuhan were called to think — and someone whom McLuhan read and learned from.
 To compare, there are many parallels between McLuhan and Plato,1 but these did not derive from a serious engagement with Plato: they derived from the two taking similar paths on the way of thought (subj gen!).
-With Eisenstein, in contrast, McLuhan was shown ways in which his thought could be developed — and was developed.
+With Eisenstein, in contrast, McLuhan followed a parallel path of thinking, but was also shown ways in which his thought could be developed — and was developed.

 This was, however, not a matter of read and thereby learn.
 Not right away.
-Confrontation with a thinker on the way of thought (subj gen!) takes a lifetime.
+Confrontation with a genuine thinker on the way of thought (subj gen!) takes a lifetime.
 Even to begin to understand Eisenstein’s thought took McLuhan a decade.
-And when he did finally see a way forward — the understanding media project — he probably was not more than vaguely aware (if that) of the importance Eisenstein’s way markers had been to him – and were still.
+And when he did finally see a way forward — the understanding media project — he probably was not more than vaguely aware (if that) of the importance Eisenstein’s way had been to him.

 Most of McLuhan’s learning from Eisenstein was accomplished silently.
 He did not explicitly consider and digest points from him.
-Instead, as he made his way along the path of thought after encountering Eisenstein around the age of 40, he took turns in the subsequent decade which he may not have recognized even as turns, and almost certainly didn’t recognize as Eisenstein’s turns, but which had a kind of smell of potential to them deriving from Eisenstein (not without crucial impetus also from other thinkers like Eliot, Pound, Joyce and Mallarmé) and which prompted him to try them out.
+Instead, after encountering Eisenstein around the age of 40, he took important turns in the subsequent decade which he may not have recognized even as turns, and almost certainly didn’t recognize as turns Eisenstein had taken before him.
+They had a kind of smell of potential to them.
+This capacity for olfactory orientation owed much to Eisenstein (not without crucial impetus also from other thinkers like Eliot, Pound, Joyce and Mallarmé).

 Every thinker must go along the same way of thought (subj gen!), but each must do so in his or her own way.
 The following posts on Eisenstein will attempt to illuminate how this took place in the case of Marshall McLuhan.